 I hide them my inner peace and happiness.
 When we see how beautiful the solitude is, we don’t want to deal with people anymore.

 My colorful life

 I don’t often use social networks and isolate myself from digital gadgets after work every day.
 I enjoy working in my deep introverted style in a governmental organization which requires an abundance of extroverted people.
 I keep my work and private life as far apart as possible.
-I disappear several times per year for traveling.
+I disappear several times per year for traveling and beautifying small projects along the way.
 And my life even becomes more mysterious for the others.

 Everything seems to be so normal in certain cultures but in Vietnam where the family connection is very strong, I know my private way of life is not highly appreciated.
 Living with secrets is interesting but too much of anything is good for nothing.
 One day my parents and my future children will know what built their daughter and mother.